 On behalf of the Task Force, implement technical work to accomplish Task Force work plan objectives.
 This will likely include a variety of technical work, such as:

+Conduct, as necessary, PCB modeling in support of Task Force efforts

 Consultation with technical staff and consultants working for other entities to understand the PCB/Dioxin related technical work they are doing and consider their data/information, QAPP and related protocol.

 Analysis of existing and future data to better characterize conditions relative to sources and sinks within the Spokane River watershed.